-the aftercare is based on personal experience.
-Everybody has a different skin and what may work well for your friend, may not work for you.
-Best advice: don't do anything with your tattoo you wouldn't do with an open wound; respond accordingly to how your skin reacts, and ask advice from your tattoo artist when in doubt.
+This guide for aftercare is based on personal experience.
+One should realise that what works for you, may not work for your neighbour.
+Best advice is always: don't do anything with a fresh tattoo you wouldn't do with a fresh wound; respond accordingly to how your skin reacts, and ask advice from your tattoo artist when in doubt.